drowe67/freedv-gui/USER_MANUAL.md

 ### FreeDV can't be opened on OSX because the developer cannot be verified

-From February 2020 Apple is enforcing notarization for all OSX applications.
+From January 2020 Apple is enforcing notarization for all OSX applications.
 The FreeDV developers do not wish to operate within the Apple ecosystem due to the cost/intrusiveness of this requirement.

 ![notarization](contrib/osx_notarization1.png)